ykchong45/ykchong45.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 👋 Hello!
-I'm Yk, a software engineer on a journey shaped by the diverse cultures of Singapore, Malaysia, China, and Japan.
-Currently, I find myself exploring the realms of AI and HCI, hoping to bridge technology with people.
+I'm Ken, a master's student in Computer Engineering at UC San Diego.
+My journey has been shaped by experiences in Singapore, Malaysia, China, and Japan, where I previously worked at [LP-Research](https://www.lp-research.com) in Tokyo as a software engineer.
+Currently, I’m diving into backend engineering, AI, and HCI, with a focus on building technology that better connects people.

-In my professional journey, I've had the chance to contribute in small but meaningful ways:
+In my professional journey, I’ve contributed in several impactful ways:

-- Core contributor to a [large-scale wireless VR streaming solution](https://www.lp-research.com/siggraph-los-angeles-2023/).
-- Contributed to [OpenZen](https://bitbucket.org/lpresearch/openzen/src/master/), an open-sourced sensor library.
-- Developed a multisensor logging program.

-Additionally, I've taken part in leading and developing fullstack projects in *DeFi, eCommerce* and *web2 fields*.
-There are in my projects page!
+- **Large-Scale VR**: Developed LPVR-AIR, a multi-user VR system deployed across multiple design centers and showcased at [SIGGRAPH 2023](https://www.lp-research.com/siggraph-los-angeles-2023/), enhancing VR's modularity and network communication.
+- **Open-Source Sensor Library**: Core maintainer of [OpenZen](https://bitbucket.org/lpresearch/openzen/src/master/), an open-source sensor library for streaming data, with implementations supporting diverse projects in edge computing.
+- **Decentralized Finance Platform**: Led the development of a decentralized trading platform, designing scalable backends, optimizing state management, and coordinating cross-functional teams to align with key business goals.

+More details are available on my [CV](/cv).

+I’ve also held leadership roles in *eCommerce* and *hackathon* projects.
+Check out my [projects page](/projects) for a closer look at my work.

-📫 If you'd like to connect, drop me a message via email, Instagram, or LinkedIn.
-I'm always up for discussions and meeting awesome people!
+📫 Let’s connect!
+Reach out via email, Instagram, or LinkedIn—I’m always open to discussing new ideas and meeting amazing people.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.